 Longest Rivers in the US

-Lauded in many literary works, the river Mississippi is is the chief river of the largest drainage system in the North American continent.
-Its headwaters lie in northern Minnesota and it flows southwards for 2,340 miles to reach the Gulf of Mexico.
+Lauded in many literary works, the river Mississippi is the chief river of the largest drainage system in the North American continent.
+Its headwaters lie in northern Minnesota and the river flows southwards for 2,340 miles to reach the Gulf of Mexico.
 Native Americans have lived along the Mississippi and Missouri Rivers and its tributaries for centuries.

 LONGEST RIVERS IN USA